pschatzmann/rp2040-i2s/README.md

 I am combining these two solutions as a separate Arduino Library, so that it can be used with the [Pico-Arduino](https://github.com/pschatzmann/pico-arduino.git) Library.

-### Status

-The library works without probems with the [Pico-Arduino](https://github.com/pschatzmann/pico-arduino.git) Library

-This funcitonality however is giving [linker errors](https://github.com/arduino/ArduinoCore-mbed/issues/367) when used in the standard Arduino MBED.

 ### Documentation